Discover Eze Village & Monaco.

 Eze Beach is a large and beautiful beach, but because it is hidden from the road and less accessible than others along the coast, it tends to be much quieter – it’s a great place to end your walk with a swim.
 From the main road you can catch a bus or train on to Monaco or back to Nice.

 Monaco is a country full of history and charm, where the Grimaldi family has ruled for hundreds of years.
 The bus ride from Nice to Monaco on Bus #100 leaves from the port of Nice and is undoubtedly one of the most beautiful bus rides in the world.
 Sit on the ride-hand side of the bus for spectacular views of the sea and the soaring cliffs that plunge into it.

 The Mythical Rock – Monaco Old Town.

-The beating heart of the city, the Rock is the highest point in Monaco.
-The old city is situated here, with its pretty and ancient houses dating from the 16th century, streets and ramparts that skirt the cliffs, plus local restaurants, shopping, stunning gardens, cathedrals and the Prince’s Palace.
+The beating heart of the country, the Rock is the highest point in Monaco.
+The old city is situated here, with its pretty and ancient houses dating from the 16th century, streets and ramparts that skirt the cliffs, plus local restaurants, shopping, stunning gardens, cathedral and the Prince’s Palace.

 The Prince’s Palace.

 Monaco is a Principality: this tiny sovereign state is ruled by a Prince, whose official residence since 1297 is the Prince’s Palace in the old town, a perfect and chic expression of the grandeur of the Grimaldi family.
 The Changing of the Guards happens at 11h55.

 Built into a cliff at the edge of the Rock, this “temple of the sea” is a magnificent building of huge aquariums housing over 6000 varieties of marine species, from sharks to turtles, as well as a panoramic terrace.
 In their own words, it’s a unique opportunity to “know, love and protect the oceans”, in a setting that mixes art and marine sciences.